YahiDar/TransRadar/README.md

 ## Acknowledgements

-We mention again that this code heavily borrows from the [Valeoai repository](https://github.com/valeoai/MVRSS).
+This repository heavily borrows from [Multi-View Radar Semantic Segmentation](https://github.com/valeoai/MVRSS)

 The loss function implementation borrows from the [Unified Focal Loss code](https://github.com/mlyg/unified-focal-loss).

-The ADA code is heavily borrowed from the [Axial Attention](https://github.com/lucidrains/axial-attention) code and edited for our purpose.
+The ADA code is adapted from [Axial Attention](https://github.com/lucidrains/axial-attention).

+Also feel free to check our work on the RODNet dataset at our other repository through: [https://github.com/yahidar/radarformer](https://github.com/yahidar/radarformer)